isa-ulisboa/greends-dms-exercises/dms_ex_01_spreadsheets.md

 7. Verify, by browsing the table, that the values are well filled in.

-> Explanation (with regards from Bard):
->
-> The VLOOKUP function allows you to search for a value in a table and return the value from another > column in the same row.
-In this case, we are using the VLOOKUP function to search for the name of the taxon in the lista_nomesCientificos_ex01.xls table and return the value of the Phylum column in the same row.
->
->The formula for the Phylum column is as follows:
->```
-> =VLOOKUP(AA, BB:CC, 4,0)
->```
->> AA: The cell that contains the name of the taxon for which you want to get the value of the phylum.
->> BB:CC: The table that contains in the first column the corresponding taxon and in the following columns the values that you want to get.
-> 4: The number of the column that contains the value that you want to get.
-> 0: The FALSE value for the values of the relation to be ordered.
->
-> For example, if the cell T2 contains the name "Homo sapiens", then the VLOOKUP function will return the value "Chordata" from the Phylum column in the lista_nomesCientificos_ex01.xls table.
->
->The remaining columns (Class, Order, Family, Genus) can be filled in using the same process.

 ### 2.3.
 Export to csv and verify the table

 1. Save the file in CSV format, as in the previous exercise, with UTF-8 encoding.

 2. Open the CSV file in Notepad++, and verify that:

     a.
 The character encoding is correct.

     b.
 The number of rows in the file corresponds to the number of rows in the Excel or LibreOffice table.

     c.
 There are no blank spaces at the beginning of the collector values.

 ### Discussion: